divinusdracodominus/big_blocker/README.md

 note this tool is destributed in source format because to do otherwise would make me a hypocrit once installed navigate to the source code of this repository and run cargo run --release then run ./target/release/cross-block --block amazon google etc (this must be done as an administrator)

+## Feature plans
+boycots of companies that misuse peopels data